HRKings/dnd5e-foundryvtt-itemcollection/README.md

 Item import/export is quite slow for inventories of many items.
 This is a side effect of having to await each add/delete from the inventory and my ineptitude at working out how to do it faster.

+There is a bug that setting an item to fixed weight is not immediately reflected in the total weight.

 ### Feedback